danrichards/dom-crawler/README.md

 Here is an example of how to extend `DOMDocument` and `DOMElement` and effectively use this fork.

-Firstly, here is are awesome `DOMElement`:
+Firstly, here is our awesome `DOMElement`:

 ```
 <?php